kgsws/kgdoom/manual/readme.md

 ###### Beware
 The is a weird bug(?) in Lua itself.
 If you make a syntax error, you will get `attempt to call a string value` error, which is not helpful at all.
+The only Lua libraries available are `table`, `math` and `string`.
+To make save games possible, do not store anything related to gamestate in global variables.
+Use provided fields in available API types.

 ### API
 #### inventory & armor